fastai/course-v3/files/dl-2019/notes/notes-1-1.md

 ## Suggested Practice

 Create a model that can correctly classify images.
-Use lesson2-download.ipynb as a means of guidance.
+Use lesson2-download.ipynb ([available here in the course repo](https://github.com/fastai/course-v3/tree/master/nbs/dl1)) as a means of guidance.
 Remember, the more you practice the better you will get!

 ---